dkvz/iplookup-cli/README.md

 * `-s` makes it so only the country code is printed.
 * `-n` disables reverse DNS lookup.

+As of version 3.1 you can also use domain names or even full URLs as arguments and the script will resolve them for you and use the first resolved IPv4 address found.

 ## NPM package
 Can be installed as a CLI tool from npm:
 ```